cscart/docs/en/developer_guide/api/entities/vendors.rst

   .. important::

-      This array includes only the shipping methods created by the store administrator, not by a vendor’s administrator.
+      This object includes only the shipping methods created by the store administrator, not by a vendor’s administrator.

 * **commission**—the size of the commission taken from vendor on every sale.
 It uses *xx.xx* format.